Policy

 d.
 Death.

-5. Percentage
+5. Percentage of

-of Permanent Partial Disability (%PP)
+Permanent Partial Disability (%PP)

 a.
-Claims
+Claims services

-except for the following diseases:
+for the following diseases:

 i.
-Cardiovascular,

-pulmonary or respiratory disease for firefighters or police officers;
+pulmonary, or respiratory disease for firefighters or police officers;

 ii.
 Silicosis;